Petri Hawkins-Byrd: Judge Judy (1996–2021)

 Limited in his speaking role, Hawkins-Byrd typically only commented when addressed by Sheindlin, supplying her with always curtly expressed nonchalance and lighthearted comments.
 He typically answered Sheindlin with simple, unadorned nonverbal expressions or exclamations.
 On numerous occasions over the course of the show's 25-year run, Byrd played a key role in the proceedings: he was frequently sought by Sheindlin to look up vehicle estimates from the Kelley Blue Book so that she could award the accurate judgment amount.
-He also contacted litigants' parole officers and performed drug tests.
 Hawkins-Byrd's menacingly stern interjections for brasher litigants typically allowed Sheindlin reinforcement—her extra measure of coercion for litigants whose behavior she had trouble controlling on her own.

 He was also tasked with controlling emotions that ran high among the parties and preventing potential altercations between the show's guests, typically by standing in-between them and the litigant podiums during the proceedings.
 Sheindlin frequently directed Hawkins-Byrd to expel litigants from the courtroom who acted in ways that she found inappropriate.
 He had been described by the Los Angeles Times as "the guard dog to the pit bull."

 The court show was full of running gags involving Hawkins-Byrd.
 One of them involved his preoccupation with doing crossword puzzles during the proceedings.
 On occasion, he nonchalantly disagreed with Sheindlin when she bounced a question off of him for his agreement, often in relation to dressing down the parties.
-In another running gag, Sheindlin relied on his sophistication and academic knowledge, with Hawkins-Byrd interceding in areas with which she struggled: mathematics, new media, social media, current fads, etc. He also routinely delivered evidence to Sheindlin while having his head and eye contact directed away from her off to his sides, a trait observed publicly by Amy Poehler.
+In another running gag, Sheindlin relied on his sophistication and academic knowledge, with Hawkins-Byrd interceding in areas with which she struggled: mathematics, new media, social media, current fads, etc.

+He routinely delivered evidence to Sheindlin while having his head and eye contact directed away from her off to his sides, a trait observed publicly by Amy Poehler.
 A trademarked pet peeve of Hawkins-Byrd's was frequently having to block litigants from attempting to deliver evidence to Sheindlin themselves directly when they were unaware of the show's practice of handing evidence over to the bailiff.
 On the rare occasion, Sheindlin requested litigants to approach the bench, for example, to present evidence of bodily injuries or document clarifications.

 Sheindlin often comically incorporated Hawkins-Byrd in the midst of her critiques and reprimands of the litigants, by sharing with the audience Officer Hawkins-Byrd's disapproving thoughts of the litigants without any communication of this from Hawkins-Byrd himself.